-embargoes or trade restrictions;
+embargoes or trade restrictions.

 Any failure by the Licensee to comply with any obligation, terms or conditions of the licence shall be excused to the extent that it is caused by Force Majeure event. including extreme weather conditions, fire, war or civil strife.